As befrienders, we can talk with you over the phone (07864 709228) or arrange to meet face to face to provide support.

 My name is Carla Young, I ﬁrst contacted Dumfries and Galloway Sands in 2015 after our baby boy was stillborn at 27 weeks.
 You ﬂeetingly hear the words stillbirth and …

-My name is Susan Dalgleish and I am Vice Chair of Dumfries and Galloway Sands.
-We lost our little boy Michael in 2001.
-At the time there wasn’t an official Sands group in Dumfries …
+My name is Susan Dalgleish and we lost our little boy Michael in 2001.
+At the time there wasn’t an official Sands group in Dumfries but I received a lot of support from some of the .…

 The Sands Bereavement Support app was created for anyone who has experienced the death of a baby